Great Missenden: History

 Great Missenden lay on a major route between the Midlands and London.
 Several coaching inns, particularly the Red Lion (now an estate agency) and The George (with new owners), provided rest and refreshment for travellers and their horses.
 The first railway line in the area was, however, routed alongside the Grand Union Canal to the east.
-Once the coaches stopped running Great Missenden declined in importance and prosperity, becoming an agricultural village.
-Following the arrival of the Metropolitan Railway, (later the London Underground's Metropolitan line) in 1892, Great Missenden became a commuter village for London with writers, entertainers and even Prime Ministers among the resident.
-Great Missenden railway station is now on the Chiltern Railways line and offers fast and reliable services running into London Marylebone; it is the first station on the line that does not fall into a London Zone.
+Once the coaches stopped running Great Missenden declined in importance and prosperity, becoming an agricultural town.
+Following the arrival of the Metropolitan Railway, (later the London Underground's Metropolitan line) in 1892.
+Great Missenden became a village where writers, entertainers and even Prime Ministers resided.
+Great Missenden railway station is now on the Chiltern Railways line and offers fast connecting services running into London Marylebone; it is the first station on the line that does not fall into a London Zone.

 The village is overlooked by the medieval Church of England parish church, the Church of St Peter and St Paul, whereas the High Street itself is home to the Catholic Church of The Immaculate Heart of Mary, one of the largest Catholic churches in the Chiltern District.
-The position of the parish church away from the village centre suggests an earlier settlement around the church with a move of the village's heart to its present location in the early Middle Ages.
+The position of the parish church away from the town centre suggests an earlier settlement around the church with a move of the village's heart to its present location in the early Middle Ages.
 In the twelfth century Great Missenden was granted a charter allowing it to hold an annual Fair in August.
 Missenden Abbey, founded in 1133 as an Augustinian monastery, was ruined following the Dissolution of the Monasteries, and the remains were incorporated into a Georgian mansion which is now a conference centre.

 Gipsy House in Great Missenden was the home of author Roald Dahl from 1954 until his death in 1990, and still remains in the family, and many local scenes and characters are reflected in his work.
 Dahl is buried at St. Peter and St. Paul's Church and children still leave toys and flowers at his grave.
 In June 2005 the Roald Dahl Museum and Story Centre opened in Great Missenden to honour the work of Dahl.